-Important Facts You Need to Know a Cash Business
+Important Facts You Need to Know About a Cash Business

 A cash business is a business that runs primarily on cash transactions.
 For example, restaurants take cash regularly, as do bars and other food establishments.
 Another type of cash business is the "casual" business, such as a flea market or farmer's market vendor.
 These businesses operate in areas where taking credit or debit cards is difficult (although many open-air market vendors do take cards).